 3 + 8 = 11

-Since both the left and the right sides of the last line are equal, it demonstrates that when the number 3 is substituted for x in our equation, a true statement results.
+Since both the left side and the right side of this last line are equal, it demonstrates that when we substitute x for the number 3 in our equation, the result is a true statement.

 Therefore, the number 3 is a solution to our equation.

 Now, example number two: Is 23 a solution of equation 4 = y − 11?